oourfali/manageiq-presentation/slides.md

 class: center, middle

-# Introduction
+# Objective

-In this session we will present the proposal to create a new provider for oVirt 4.
+The objective of this session is to present the work that the oVirt and ManageIQ teams have been doing together to improve the integration of both systems for the ManageIQ Darga release, and the plans to improve it even further for the upcoming release of oVirt 4.

 ---